moltenform/lnzscript/lnzscript_html_doc/rst/lnz_01_tutorial.rst

 However, the problem with using the mouse is that it recquires coordinates, and this can always be somewhat fragile.
 What if the window is in a different place from what you expected?
 It is better to use Keyboard or direct Control where possible.

+Note that Keyboard.send('<Shift>{F10}') can be used to approximate right-clicking on something that has focus.

 Keyboard
 ================